-Visiting Students: Students visiting Barton to take classes to transfer back to their home school are required to submit the following documentation:
+Guest Students: Students visiting Barton to take classes to transfer back to their home school are required to submit the following documentation:

 Enrollment Certification Request Form: Every student wishing to use their benefits to pay for classes are required to submit the Enrollment Certification Request form each time.
 No Exceptions!

 Part Time vs. Full Time Status: The Dept. of Veteran Affairs determines the rate of pursuit by the number of credits and days/weeks of the semester/session/term/cycle.
 Students can typically be considered a full-time VA student based on the following criteria (subject to change):